DNM1008/Firefox-userChrome/README.md

 * The folder "img" contains the image that I want to set as my background in my home page.
 This is so that I have an image directory right in my userChrome profile folder.

 * In "userContent.css", I set the background picture to the image, in my folder it's "Ambitious but rubbish.jpg".
+  * If the window is narrower than 1080px, it chances the background to "Jinx.jpg"

 * In "userChrome.css", I hide the tool bar above altogether, you can still access it using F6 (I recommend switching to other shortcuts).